semaphoreui/semaphore-docs/administration-guide/installation.md

 ### Run as a service

-Look into the [manual installation](installation_manually.md) on how to set-up your Python/Ansible/Systemd environment!
+For more detailed information - look into the [extended Systemd service documentation](installation_manually.md#extended-systemd-service).

 If you installed Semaphore via a package manager, or by downloading a binary file, you should create the Semaphore service manually.